M-I-A-training-group-5/Task_7/2. Magic of PID/README.md

 ---
 The next part of the code declares and initializes some global variables that are used throughout the program:

-    // Example usage
-    float kp = 0.7; // Proportional gain
-    float ki = 0.3; // Integral gain
-    float kd = 0.2; // Derivative gain
-    float target_flow_rate = 90; // Target flow rate in CFM
-    float sample_time = 0.1; // Sample time in seconds

-    class PIDController { // Define a class for the PID controller
-    public:
-        PIDController(float kp, float ki, float kd, float sample_time) { // Constructor that takes the PID parameters and the sample time as arguments this->kp = kp; // Assign the proportional gain to the class member variable this->ki = ki; // Assign the integral gain to the class member variable this->kd = kd; // Assign the derivative gain to the class member variable this->sample_time = sample_time; // Assign the sample time to the class member variable previous_error = 0; // Initialize the previous error to zero integral = 0; // Initialize the integral term to zero }

-        float calculate(float setpoint, float process_variable) { // Method that calculates the control signal given the setpoint and the process variable float error = setpoint - process_variable; // Calculate the error as the difference between the setpoint and the process variable integral += (error * sample_time); // Update the integral term by adding the product of the error and the sample time float derivative = (error - previous_error) / sample_time; // Calculate the derivative term as the quotient of the difference between the current and previous errors and the sample time float output = kp * error + ki * integral + kd * derivative; // Calculate the output as the sum of the products of the PID parameters and their respective terms previous_error = error; // Update the previous error with the current error return output; // Return the output as the control signal }

-    private:
-        float kp; // Proportional gain
-        float ki; // Integral gain
-        float kd; // Derivative gain
-        float sample_time; // Sample time
-        float previous_error; // Previous error
-        float integral; // Integral term
-    };

-    // Create an instance of the PID controller PIDController pid_controller(kp, ki, kd, sample_time);

-    // Variables for flow meter and suction mechanism float current_flow_rate = 0; // Initial flow rate
-    float control_signal = 0; // Control signal for the suction mechanism
-    unsigned long previous_time = 0; // Previous time in milliseconds

 The first four variables are constants that define the PID parameters (`kp`, `ki`, `kd`) and the target flow rate (`target_flow_rate`) in cubic feet per minute (CFM).
 These values can be changed according to your needs and preferences.

 The next variable (`sample_time`) defines how often the PID controller calculates and applies the control signal in seconds.
 This value should be chosen based on your hardware capabilities and desired performance.